PatrickKyei/exception/_posts/2022-04-09-LOVE-is-a-LOSING-GAME.md

 ## How do we become better losers?

-Yes, it is just as it sounds; to become better losers.
+Yes, it is just as it sounds; become better losers.
 Since we've gotten to know we don't enter into a love relationship expecting to gain everything but rather losing ourselves, then the question is; how much of ourselves can we lose?

 ![raging seas](/assets/img/raging-love.jpg){: .shadow }